Importer needs to support additional configuration properties

 - Find out if libostree can be handed the keys directly.
 If not, let's see if libostree can be changed to support a different file location.

-#9 Updated by email@example.com about 5 years ago
+#9 Updated by email@example.com over 5 years ago

 We also need to support: